 Surprised, Gregory said, “No. He just bought that stuff.
 We’re classmates!”

-I missed my bus, got to work late, lost my appetite and the more I thought about it the more steamed I became.
+I missed my bus, got to work late, lost my appetite and the more I thought about it the more upset I became.

 Not every innocent person, however, gets the chance to learn from such experiences.
 They become victims of injustice.
 Martin Luther King Jr. said, “Injustice anywhere is a threat to justice everywhere.”
 Do you agree?
 In this latest tragedy, it is clear that the issue of “justice for all” is not about black or white, but more importantly, about wrong or right, for we see people of all races and nationalities standing together in a national outcry for justice.

-To me, the phrase “We are Trayvon Martin” means we are all victims or potential victims of injustice.
-So what is justice and how do you get it?
+Regardless of where someone sides on the Trayvon Martin case, isn't it true that we are all potential victims of injustice?
+So how do you get justice for all?
 Is it embodied in the execution of laws or can it be legislated by additional laws so that certain acts will not go unpunished in the future?
-Is it achieved by threats of violence if an injustice is not met with justice?
+Is it achieved by threats of violence or rioting if an injustice is not met with justice?

 Winston Churchill said, “The mood and temper of the public in regard to the treatment of crime and criminals is one of the most unfailing tests of the civilization of any country.
 A calm, dispassionate recognition of the rights of the accused, and even of the convicted criminal, measures the stored-up strength of a nation and is sign of proof of the living virtue in it.”

 Do you believe there is virtue in recognizing a due process for any criminal to be brought to justice?
-Still, isn’t it a shame that some people have to fight harder for justice than others?
+What if the due process does not satisfy our version of justice?

-As a former court officer I can attest to the fact that even if you get it, the wheels of justice do indeed turn slowly.
+As a former court officer I can attest to the fact that even if you get justice it won't undo what has been done.
+It won't fully satisfy anyone's desire for complete justice.
 Staying calm and composed while tempering passion with patience and restraint can be the hardest thing when families or communities are faced with injustice.

 Romans 5:12 reads, "Sin came into the world through one man, and his sin brought death with it.
 As a result, death has spread to the whole human race because everyone has sinned." — Good News Translation.